 Our goal is to make a difference in health outcomes through excellent patient care.
-To that end, GHS is dedicated to providing leading-edge medical and surgical care while reducing the need for blood transfusions and blood components.
+To that end, Prisma Health is dedicated to providing leading-edge medical and surgical care while reducing the need for blood transfusions and blood components.
 Physicians are committed to the program because blood conservation brings increased health benefits to patients.

 Blood conservation is a collaborative, advanced medical approach to patient care that reduces the need for donor blood transfusions or blood components.
-Working together, dedicated physicians, nurses and other GHS professional staff use specialized techniques and state-of-the-art equipment to reduce blood loss, retain a patient’s own blood during treatment and, if needed, maximize a patient’s own blood production.
+Working together, dedicated physicians, nurses and other Prisma Health professional staff use specialized techniques and state-of-the-art equipment to reduce blood loss, retain a patient’s own blood during treatment and, if needed, maximize a patient’s own blood production.